tradingfinder forex trade management expert

 Weak demand during recessions typically lowers or stabilizes inflation (except stagflation).
 Holding fiat currencies becomes attractive.

-Currencies like USDJPY, and CHF strengthen during recession fears (risk-off sentiment) in the forex market.
+Currencies like USD, JPY, and CHF strengthen during recession fears (risk-off sentiment) in the forex market.

 Conclusion